Elias Díaz Player Props: Rockies vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 15th in the league.

-- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.78).
+- The Yankees have a 3.82 team ERA that ranks seventh among all league pitching staffs.

-- Yankees pitchers combine to surrender 99 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.